History 1A: Scotland's Millennium: Kingdom, Union and Nation c 1000-1999 HIST1008

 By the end of this course students will be able to:

-2. Demonstrate an understanding of the changing nature of Scottish and British identity and Scotland's position in an evolving British constitutional framework across the period of this course.
+■ Understand the changing nature of Scottish and British identity and Scotland's position in an evolving British constitutional framework across the period of this course.

-3. Demonstrate the ability to make valid comparisons between different parts of Scotland and across different historical periods, on the basis of sound historical evidence.
+■ Make valid comparisons between different parts of Scotland and across different historical periods, on the basis of sound historical evidence.